jenkinsci/azure-vm-agents-plugin/README.md

 # Azure VM Agents Plugin

-> ***Important***: This plugin is being retired and will be out of support as of February 29, 2024.
-Azure CLI is the currently recommended way to integrate Jenkins with Azure services.
-Refer to [Tutorial: Scale Jenkins deployments with Azure VM agents](https://docs.microsoft.com/en-us/azure/developer/jenkins/scale-deployments-using-vm-agents) for more details.
+> ***Important***: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

 A Jenkins Plugin to create Jenkins agents in Azure Virtual Machines (via Azure ARM template).